El "a" Personal

 Quiero mucho Lucky Charms.
 I love Lucky Charms a lot.

-The Personal a is not used when you are referring to an indefinite person (you don't know if such a person exists) or an unspecific person.
+The Personal a is not used when a person to whom you are referring is described using an indefinite noun (in other words, when you don't know if such a person exists or is an unspecific person.)

 For example: